wwuoti/blog/src/posts/blog/spotify-notification-bug.md

 alt: "markdown logo"
 ---

 You're using an Android device.
 At some point, you've updated Spotify.

-## Changelog: fixes and minor improvements

-> *The user doesn't matter.
-Only velocity.
-More features.
-More!*

-This is what it feels like to use modern applications, on the web and on mobile.

-And not just that, but A/B testing causes your experience to vary from other people's experience.
+Maybe you didn't do it explicitly, but updated it is anyway.

+Suddenly, you see a player notification appear.
+That's odd, you didn't launch Spotify lately?

+Of course, it's a bug.
+A rather annoying one.

 ## How hard can it be to downgrade?

-But now I'm supposed to use more or less sketchy APK mirroring sites.
-At least on a desktop, you could verify
+The first option is to wait for a fix from Spotify.

+However, threads like these, it doesn't look to be a high priority.

+### Download earlier version

+The obvious solution is to return to the last working software version.
+So let's get downgrading.

+Open Play store and just select the older version.
+Or right, you can't.
+Fine then, let's use some sketchy APK mirroring sites.
+But that's not really safe.

+There is a better option however: use Aurora store.
+A 3rd party client for downloading Play Store applications.
+This way the applications come directly from the original source, so you should be all good on the security.

+How am I supposed to find out the last version I had?

-A better option is to just use Aurora store.
-There we can manually specify the version to download.
+Just specify the version to download.

 But wait, what's this code supposed to mean?
 How I'm supposed to find it?